 Depending on the circumstances of the tractor-trailer accident, you may be capable of pursuing a personal injury or wrongful death lawsuit against any or all of the following:

-- The truck driver: Speeding, driving too many consecutive hours (and lying about it in log books), failing to properly inspect the vehicle, and driving while distracted or fatigued are just some of the things truckers do that can lead to serious accidents.
+- The truck driver.
+Speeding, driving too many consecutive hours (and lying about it in logbooks), failing to properly inspect the vehicle and driving while distracted or fatigued are just a few of the things truckers do that can lead to serious accidents.
 When a truck driver’s negligence or recklessness causes or contributes to an accident, the truck driver can be held financially liable for injuries and/or fatalities.

-- The trucking company: Negligent corporate policies may be contributable to the cause of the accident.
-For example, paying truck drivers by the mile is a policy that by its very nature influences truckers to speed.
-Truck companies can also be held responsible for negligent hiring practices, inadequate training, poor truck maintenance, and negligent driving of its truckers.
+- The trucking company.
+Negligent corporate policies may contribute to an accident.
+For example, paying truck drivers by the mile is a policy that, by its very nature, influences truckers to speed and ignore federal restrictions about how long a trucker can drive consecutively without rest.
+Trucking companies can also be held responsible for negligent hiring practices, inadequate training, poor truck maintenance and negligent driving of its truckers.